Carry Respect, Not A Blade

 4th October 2023

-Sentencing took place in court 1 at Norwich Crown court on the 4th October 2023.
-After a delayed start, family and friends filed into the court room.
-There were so many people, some had to sit in the jury seats.
-Beeharry, Palmer and Gil, all attended wearing suits, they appeared shocked at how many people were present in the courtroom.
-You could feel the tension and emotion in the court room.
+Sentencing took place in Court 1 at Norwich Crown Court on 4th October 2023.
+After a delayed start, family and friends began filing into the courtroom.
+There were so many people present that some had to sit in the jury seats.
+Beeharry, Palmer, and Gil all attended wearing suits, visibly surprised by the number of people in attendance.
+The tension and emotion in the courtroom were palpable.

-The prosecution started the case with Emma bravely reading her victim personal statement.
-The 3 defence teams each took turns informing the judge about their clients hardships and disadvantages and good behaviour in prison.
-At no point during the speeches did the murderers show any remorse.
+The prosecution opened the proceedings, with Emma bravely reading her victim personal statement.
+Each of the three defence teams then addressed the judge in turn, highlighting their clients’ hardships, disadvantages, and good behaviour while in prison.
+At no point during the proceedings did Beeharry, Palmer, or Gil show any sign of remorse.
 The court was adjourned for lunch.

 Beeharry